Peugeot 508 interior

 Whether you go for an entry-level Allure or a top-of-the-range First Edition Peugeot 508, you get a 12.3-inch digital instrument binnacle, backed up by an 8.0-inch central display in Active models and a 10-inch unit across the rest of the range.

-We have only sampled the latter, which comes with built-in TomTom sat nav as standard.
+The latter comes with built-in TomTom sat nav as standard.
 Sticking a postcode in takes a matter of seconds and it calculates the route quickly, too.
 The beauty of having TomTom’s backing is that the car’s nav can route around heavy traffic more efficiently than most and – if a jam’s unavoidable – it can tell you how long you’ll have to wait until you clear the congestion.
+Unfortunately, the maps don’t respond particularly quickly when your pinch to zoom or swipe to pan across the screen.

-It’s a decent system made better by the fact that it comes in conjunction with a 12.3-inch digital instrument binnacle that replaces the conventional dials – an expensive option in a VW Passat.
-The second screen lets you cycle through a variety of displays, including a huge sat-nav map and a ‘Minimal’ setting which only shows you the car’s speed to spare your eyes from distractions at night.
+Helping the 508 claw back some points is its 12.3-inch digital instrument binnacle that replaces the conventional dials.
+This second screen lets you cycle through a variety of displays, including a huge sat-nav map and a ‘Minimal’ setting which only shows you the car’s speed to spare your eyes from distractions at night.
 The clarity of the graphics isn’t quite up to Audi standards, but the Peugeot’s colourful animations arguably make it cooler.
+Best of all, it comes as standard across the 508 range.

-These make it easy to play music directly from your phone.
-If you’re aficionado, it’s worth considering the optional Focal stereo.
+On the subject of music, it’s worth considering the optional Focal stereo if you’re a serious aficionado.
 Its 515W output and boot-mounted subwoofer mean it can produce thumping bass, but with 12 speakers in total it can also pump out crystal clear vocals.